knights-lab/DOJO/README.md

-NINJA-DOJO (Database of Justified Ontologies)
+DOJO (Database of Justified Ontologies)
 =======
 Designed to house *in silico* and *in vitro* communities for benchmarking functional and taxonomic classification tasks.